 One night Prospero threw a masquerade party to lift up the spirits of the nobles.
 A man entered dressed in blood red robes wearing the mask of a red skull.
 Prospero and his guests forcible remove the mask of the individual only to find out that it was the Red Death himself.
 All the people there then fall to the plague and die.

-This is the last story that Death share with Poe and teaches the audience that Death conquers all.
-Death is the every present shadow in the back of the human mind that haunts our dreary days.
+This is the last story that Death shared with Poe and teaches the audience that Death conquers all.
+Death is ever present shadow in the back of the human mind that haunts our dreary days.
 She is our every present companion throughout life who inspires greatness and madness in the mind of men.

 We are afraid of her yet irresistibly attracted to her all-consuming embrace.
 We can run from her, delay her yet, in the end she will have her way with us.
 No one can escape Death’s loving embrace and all we can do is greet her with a kiss.